 (4) If a complaint raises issues that in the opinion of the Director would be better dealt with under another written law, the Director may, with the written consent of the complainant, refer the complaint to the appropriate person to be dealt with under that other written law, but the Director may not refer a complaint to a court.

+(5) If a complaint raises issues that in the opinion of the Director would be better dealt with by a professional registration Board, the Director may, with the written consent of the complainant, refer the complaint to the appropriate Board to be dealt with by that Board’s disciplinary powers.

 [Section 38 amended by No. 44 of 1999 s.
-22 and 23.]
+22 and 23; No. 40 of 2012 s.
+14.]

 39A.
 Response by respondent